learn-co-curriculum/upperline-hs-learn-submit/README.md

 ### Step 1:

 That very first light that says `Fork`?
-Just click the `Open in Nitrous` button at the very top.
+Just click the `Open` button at the very top.
 The light will automatically turn green.
 Don't worry what `Fork` means if you don't know, we'll get there.

 ### Step 2: